japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-Trigger.md

 == [[Trigger]] Trigger -- How Frequently to Check Sources For New Data

-`Trigger` defines how often a link:spark-sql-streaming-StreamingQuery.adoc[streaming query] should be executed (_triggered_) and emit a new data (which `StreamExecution` uses to link:spark-sql-streaming-StreamExecution.adoc#triggerExecutor[resolve a TriggerExecutor]).
+`Trigger` defines how often a link:spark-sql-streaming-StreamingQuery.md[streaming query] should be executed (_triggered_) and emit a new data (which `StreamExecution` uses to link:spark-sql-streaming-StreamExecution.md#triggerExecutor[resolve a TriggerExecutor]).

 [[available-implementations]]
 [[available-triggers]]